 We chose to do the 3-weeks in-board basic training.
 Not only did we get the basic commands but since she was living with Jeff he was able to address other issues such as potty training problems and going for rides which used to be unbearable.
 She doesn't get up on the kitchen counters anymore or on furniture that is off limits.
 During this time she was also socialized with other dogs and small children, another big bonus.
 We went for training sessions during the three weeks and Jeff even came home with Brandi at the end of the training to address issues we had specific to our house.

 Finally we have the dog we wanted!
-We are 100% satisfied with our decision and highly recommend Jeff Feuerwerker & the Canine Intelligence Agency.
+We are 100% satisfied with our decision and highly recommend Jeff Feuerwerker & the CIA Dog Training.

 Joe & Kelly Boswell Berlin Center, Ohio

 ___"When we first met Jeff, our Golden Retriever puppy, Zoe, was about 11 months old.
 She is very sweet and good-natured but full of energy and highly excitable.
 I take Zoe to work in an office environment three days a week and I wanted her to be well behaved so that co-workers and clients would be happy to have her around.